parvezs27/Tableau_Sales_Dashboards/README.md

 - Highlight the months with the highest and lowest sales and make them easily recognisable.

 Comparison of product subcategories:
-- Compare the sales and profit for the different product subcategories for the current and previous year.
+- Compare the sales and profit for the different product subcategories for the current and previous year, including a comparison of sales with profit.

 Weekly Trends for Sales & Profits:
 - Show weekly sales and profit for curent year and display the average weekly values.